 The central contribution of this paper lies in developing effective means to scale up orthogonal equivalence transformations.
 While this scalability is crucial for enabling the memory efficiency of POET-X, the proposed techniques are actually of independent interest for optimizing orthogonal matrices in large-scale settings.
 We briefly summarize our contributions as follows:

-\begin{itemize}[leftmargin=*,nosep] \itemsep{0.4em} \item We carefully examine both forward and backward computations in original POET and identify multiple dimensions to improve memory and runtime efficiency. \item Compared to original POET, the proposed POET-X achieves 3x GPU memory reduction and 8x runtime speed-up without sacrificing original POET's strong training stability.
-POET-X's strong memory-efficiency makes it possible for a single Nvidia H100 GPU to pretrain a LLM up to 13B parameters.
+\begin{itemize}[leftmargin=*,nosep] \itemsep{0.4em} \item We carefully examine both forward and backward computations in the original POET and identify multiple dimensions to improve memory and runtime efficiency. \item Compared to the original POET, the proposed POET-X achieves 3x GPU memory reduction and 8x runtime speed-up without sacrificing the original POET's strong training stability.
+POET-X's strong memory efficiency makes it possible for a single Nvidia H100 GPU to pretrain an LLM up to 13B parameters.
 Our experiments demonstrate that POET-X consistently offers \textbf{better-than-AdamW performance} and \textbf{LoRA-level GPU memory efficiency}. \end{itemize}